aditzel/spring-security-csrf-token-interceptor/README.md

 ````javascript
 angular.module('myApp', ['spring-security-csrf-token-interceptor']);
 ````
 Use the `configProvider` to customize the interceptor behavior.
-Check 'Configuration' section for more details.
+Check [Configuration](#Configuration) section for more details.

 ````javascript
  csrfProvider.config({});